 I could lie here for hours.

-Just locked-in, alone, with my own private lake,
+Secluded, alone, with my own private lake,

 I soak in the warmth as I soak out the ache,

-Massage my fingers through lathering cream,
+I massage my fingers through lathering cream,

-Go on without me, at least for a while.
+So go on without me, at least for a while.